5-k/MaxFoodSatisfactionSpringBoot/README.md

 Solution
 Created a Spring boot application which contains a rest API call to be used as the end point for getting the values.

+API CALL:

+POST: /app/calculateFoodSatisfactionValue
+Sample Body :
+7 4
+1 1
+4 3
+5 4
+7 5

+Sample File is added for more data